onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-06-13-2025.md

 **This Sprint**

-- Fix issues global FCL config issues
+- Fix issues with global FCL config
 - Improve automated docs with examples sourced from JSDoc
 - Finish live demo components in documentation
 - Improve `Connect` profile with balance from Cross-VM hook